Yousousen/programming_git/python/bsc/con2prim_GRMHD/abhorted/1e5_runs/batch3/README.md

-One actually completed; which I surmise is the reason for the abhortion for all the others.
-I will now run everything with high number of trials so that it can continue on hopeully without problems.
+~~One actually completed; which I surmise is the reason for the abhortion for all the others.
+I will now run everything with high number of trials so that it can continue on hopeully without problems.~~
+I do not know if these are the correct files that I put in here.